 - In the public pension system, your pension is based on your entire lifetime income. - For defined-contribution occupational pension, your income level is important throughout your working life.
 Long periods of parental leave or part-time work, for example, can therefore have an impact on your final pension.
-For more information, read Parental leave and your future pension, which is available to download from saco.se - For defined-benefit occupational pension, it is your salary in the last five years before retirement and how long you have worked in the state sector that determines the level of your pension. - You can make an active choice of insurer and choose between unit-linked insurance and traditional pension insurance.
+For more information, read Parental leave and your future pension, which is available to download from saco.se. - For defined-benefit occupational pension, it is your salary in the last five years before retirement and how long you have worked in the state sector that determines the level of your pension. - You can make an active choice of insurer and choose between unit-linked insurance and traditional pension insurance.
 If you do not choose yourself, your occupational pension is managed by Kåpan Pensioner for a small fee. - You can also choose the form of investment and the investor for the premium pension component of your national public pension.
 You make this choice through the Swedish Pensions Agency, Pensionsmyndigheten.
 Remember that the level of the management fee can have a major impact on your pension outcome.
 If you do not make an active choice, your premium pension is managed by AP7 Såfa. - Check whether your occupational pension and your premium pension include repayment protection.
 This can provide extra security for your family if you should die, but it also means that your pension will be lower as a result.
 It is therefore important to opt out of repayment protection if you do not need it.

 The Saco-S agreement allows you to sign an individual agreement on increased pension contributions.
-You should only waive salary to increase pension contributions if you have a salary that is above the income ceiling of 8.07 income base amounts, (approximately SEK 48,860 per month in 2021).
-At salary levels below this ceiling, the basis for national public pensions and other social insurance benefits is eroded.
-The option of extra pension contributions also applies if you continue to work between the ages of 65 and 67.
-We recommend that you consult with your union or your local Saco-S association before signing an individual agreement.
+You should only waive salary to increase pension contributions if you have a salary that is above the income ceiling of 8.07 income base amounts, (approximately SEK 51 245 per month in 2024).
+In the event of salary exchange below this ceiling, , i.e. exchanging part of your gross salary for a benefit such as pension contributions or a car, the basis for national public pensions and other social insurance benefits is eroded.
+The option of extra pension contributions applies if you continue to work up to and no later than your 69th birthday.
+We recommend that you consult with your union or your local Saco-S association before signing any individual agreement.

 - Depending on your situation, you may need to consider the need for other savings in addition to your occupational pension.
-At a younger age, it may be worth considering other forms of saving, such as funds, shares or increased housing loan repayments. - Are you planning to change job?
+At a younger age, it may be worth considering other forms of saving, such as funds, shares or increased home loan repayments. - Are you planning to change job?
 Find out whether your new employer has a collective agreement on pensions.
 If there is no agreement, you need to compensate for this through a higher salary or other conditions.
 It is vital that you contact your union for advice. - If your new employer has a different pension agreement to your previous one, that may affect your future pension.
 Find out what applies in your case by contacting the National Government Employee Pensions Board (SPV) and the administrator who manages your new employer's agreement.

-If you have earned pension in Sweden, you can see your whole pension and make pension forecasts by logging in at the website minpension.se
+If you have earned pension in Sweden, you can see your whole pension and make pension forecasts by logging in at the website minpension.se.